 Burns & McDonnell reviewed the Flood Insurance Rate Map (FIRM), published by the Federal Emergency Management Agency (FEMA), for Eastland County.
-Callahan County, however, does not participate in the FEMA program.
-Mapped floodplains are associated with two unnamed streams in the Eastland County portion of Study Area.
-Although detailed floodplain analyses for Callahan County are not available, floodplains are likely associated with Battle Creek and its tributaries, and other low-lying areas.
+Floodplains are not extensive in the Study Area and are associated with two unnamed streams.
 Initial review conducted by the Eastland County Judge and Floodplain Administrator indicated that the Project should not adversely affect floodplain management.
-Additional coordination with the Eastland County Floodplain Administrator will be completed as necessary once the route is approved and final structure locations are identified.
+Additional coordination with the Floodplain Administrator will be completed as necessary once the route is approved and final structure locations are identified.